jhpyle/docassemble/_docs/docker.md

 Since the SQL, [Redis], and [RabbitMQ] services are standard services, they do not have to be run from **docassemble** [Docker] containers.
+For example, if you are already running a SQL server, a [Redis] server, and a [RabbitMQ] server, you could just point **docassemble** to those resources.

 To change the SQL server that **docassemble** uses, edit the [`DBHOST`], [`DBNAME`], [`DBUSER`], [`DBPASSWORD`], [`DBPREFIX`],